Yandex Cloud

 7. Click Attach.

-1. View the description of the CLI command to link a BareMetal server to a backup policy:
+1. See the description of the CLI command for associating a BareMetal server with a backup policy:

 yc backup policy apply --help

-2. Get the ID of the policy to link the server to:
+2. Get the ID of the policy you want to associate your server with:

 yc backup policy list